Last Updated on 17 February, 2021 by Veronica

 The Bridgeport to Hydro stretch is one of the longest original stretches of Route 66 with 19 miles of concrete with its characteristic junctions that generate the typical sound of Route 66.

-This segment begins just west of the Pony Bridge over the Canada River and heads west to the end of Hydro.
+This segment begins just west of the Pony Bridge over the Canada River and heads west to Hydro.
 This section was paved with concrete from Portland in 1931, ’33, and ’34.
-There are some asphalt patches, but otherwise, it’s intact.
-It has the original ditches and drains to help discharge rainwater.

 11. Lucille Hamons Gas Station (and take a photo of your car with the gas station in the background)

 It was built by Carl Ditmore in 1929, three years after Route 66 was built, half a mile south of Hydro.
-It had two floors, on the top floor lived the Ditmore family and customers were served on the lower floor.
+It had two floors; on the top floor lived the Ditmore family, and customers were served on the lower floor.

 As in other bungalow designs, the upper floor covered the porch at the bottom where the pumps were.
-In 1934 it was acquired by W.O Waldrup and his wife, and they added 5 motel-rooms.
+In 1934 it was acquired by W.O Waldrup and his wife, and they added 5 motel rooms.
 In 1941 it was traded again to Carl and Lucille Hamons.

 Lucille Hamons was born in 1915 and died in 2000.
 She owned this service station and ran it for almost 60 years.
 The establishment became so well known on Route 66 that it became known directly as Lucille’s.